OtaTran241/Tower_Defense_Game/README.md

 ### **5. Event Handling**
 - SFML's event system is used to handle user inputs like:
-  - Mouse clicks for placing towers.
+  - Mouse clicks for UI.
-  - Keyboard inputs for pausing or exiting the game.
+  - Keyboard inputs for placing, deleting, upgrading tower.
   - ...

 ---